Repetition and pair-interaction of string-like hopping motions in glassy polymers: Void, String, Cluster and Cluster repetition

-We have also analyzed string-like motions following conventional algorithms \cite{glotzer2003} acclimated for shorter observation periods to allow applications to low $T$.
-String lengths are found to nicely follow an exponential distribution down to the string length of 1 with an average string length $l \simeq 2$ varying only mildly with the observation period $\Delta t$ and $T$.
-This is consistent with recent results on Ni nano-particles \cite{douglas2013Ni}.
-Note that these string-like motions extracted at short $\Delta t$ are not all coherent, in contrast to micro-strings.
-Moreover, these strings are mostly but not always consistent with our definition specified above.

-Our understanding of the relationship between strings and mobile clusters based on close examinations of particle trajectories from MD simulations is as follows.
+Our understanding of the relationship between conventionally defined strings and mobile clusters \cite{glotzer2003} based on close examinations of particle trajectories from MD simulations is as follows.
 For a specific period $\Delta t$, a number of string-like motions and pair interactions may have occurred.
-On examining the net displacements of hopped particles, strings excited once or repeated an odd number of times lead to the observations of the associated string-like motions.
-However, particles in strings repeated an even number of times are instead classified as immobile since they have returned to the original positions.
+Using conventional algorithms that examine only the net displacements of hopped particles, strings propagated once or repeated an odd number of times lead to the observations of the associated string-like motions.
+On the other hand, particles in strings repeated an even number of times are classified as immobile since they return to the original positions.
 The associated string-like motions are not observed.
-On the other hand, pair interactions of strings can lead to cross-links between string-like motions.
+Furthermore, pair interactions of strings can lead to cross-links between string-like motions.
 Those observed string-like motions in general cross-linked constitute the mobile clusters.

-As explained above, our MD simulations show that as $T$ decreases, string-like motions become increasingly repetitive.
-Repetitions can be broken by string interactions.
+As explained above, string-like motions become increasingly repetitive as $T$ decreases and repetitions can be broken by string interactions.
 In fact, as $T$ further decreases, we observe that pair interactions can also be reversed and repeated.
-More generally, we observe reversal and repetition of sequences of string-like motions and pair-interactions.
-At the lowest temperature of $T=0.26$ studied, the particle motions observed are dominated by repetitions of isolated clusters of string-like motions.
-This will be studied further in the future.
-Here, we note that the repetitive nature of strings and more generally clusters are due to the frozen self-generated disorders characteristic of glassy fluids which is essentially indistinguishable from quenched disorders over a finite observation time at very low $T$.
+More generally, we observe reversal and repetition of sequences of string-like motions and pair-interactions, and thus also of mobile clusters.
+An example of a partially repeated cluster of strings shaded in blue can be seen at the lower right corner of the simulation box in Fig. \ref{Figwhole32}.
+Here, we note that the repetitive nature of strings and more generally clusters are due to the momentarily frozen self-generated disorders characteristic of glassy fluids.
 The recurring clusters exemplify memory effects at longer time scales.
-The condition of the ideal glass transition is then generalized from the isolation of individual strings to the isolation or non-percolation of clusters.
+Structural relaxations then require breaking the repetition of clusters by larger sets of string interactions.